Psalm 51 – Restoration of a Broken and Contrite King

 And blot out all my iniquities.

 a.
 Purge me with hyssop, and I shall be clean: David looked for God to do a work of spiritual and moral cleansing, and to do it in connection with the atoning sacrifice of a substitute.
 Hyssop was used to apply the blood of the Passover lamb (Exodus 12:22).
-Hyssop was used to sprinkle the priest’s purifying water (Numbers 19:18).
+Hyssop was also used to sprinkle the priest’s purifying water (Numbers 19:18).

 i.
-In the Levitical law it was often the priests who used the hyssop to sprinkle the purifying water.
+In the Levitical law it was the priests who used the hyssop to sprinkle the purifying water.
 “Here the psalmist petitions the Lord to be his priest by taking the hyssop and by declaring him cleansed from all sin.”
 (VanGemeren)

 ii.
 David didn’t think for a moment that he could cleanse himself.
 He needed God to cleanse him, and to do it through the blood of the perfect sacrifice anticipated by animal sacrifices.